section-engineering-education/engineering-education/content/articles/an-extensive-guide-on-handling-images-in-django/index.md

 ### Pre-requisites
 To follow through this tutorial, you need to have:
-- Fundamental knowledge in both Python and Django.
+- Fundamental knowledge of both Python and Django.
 - A code editor like Visual Studio Code.

 ### Set up the environment